Tannin-H/Model-Viewer/readme.md

 - Any other embedded data within the OBJ file, such as positional data, will also be shown in the visualization.
 - Model scale is calculated via the length of the model's bounding box, and the camera height is set to the center of the same bounding box.
 - Models can be uploaded via the Upload Assistant desktop application.
 This assistant can be downloaded from the main branch of this repository.
+- The GitHub Pages Servers can take as long as 5 minutes to update.

 ### Accessing Your Chosen Model:
 The required model can be accessed via the QR code generated in the downloads folder or by altering the URL parameters.